skylicht-lab/skylicht-engine/README.md

 <img src="Documents/Media/Samples/sample_skinned_mesh.jpg"/>

 ### Samples\LightmapUV
-This is a demo of use UnwrapUV tool to create Lightmap UV.
+This is a demo how to use UnwrapUV tool to create Lightmap UV.
 [Library xatlas](https://github.com/jpcy/xatlas) is integrated to Skylicht Engine.

 <img src="Documents/Media/Samples/lightmap-uv/lightmap-uv.png"/>